 Indraja

 Indraja is an Indian actor, best known for Tamil cinema.
-Indraja began their career in 1994.
+Indraja began their career in 1994 and has been a prominent figure in the industry for over 32 years.
 With 30 credits to their name and an average audience rating of 6.0, Indraja remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Indraja's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones